jctillman/competitive_search/readme.md

 This is a quick introduction to minimax search through the game Connect 4.

-When you you have completed this introduction, minimax agent which you have created will probably be able to beat you at Connect 4.
+When you you have completed this introduction, the minimax agent which you have created will should be able to beat you at Connect 4.

 The contents of this introduction, and of the workshop in general, take for granted that you've paid at least a little bit of attention to the lecture.